GeoNode/geonode-vision/geonode-vision.md

 - GeoNode 1 was a proof of concept.
 - GeoNode 2 is a working product.
+- GeoNode 3 is a working product based on Python 3 and Django 2.
-- GeoNode 3 is a scalable product.
+- GeoNode 4 is a scalable product.

 # Django

-GeoNode 3.0, as the previous versions, will continue to be built on [Django](https://www.djangoproject.com/).
+GeoNode 4.0, as the previous versions, will continue to be built on [Django](https://www.djangoproject.com/).
 However, it's usage of Django will adapt to the modern software environment.
 The community-supported GeoNode version will continue to use [PostGIS](http://postgis.net/) as the recommended database for Django.

 # Minimal Core